plainionist/plainionist.github.io/_drafts/clean-arch.md

-# open
+# updates on presenters

 - did we say that presenters should create view model with only strings?
-- "gateway" restricted to adapters to repository and services? sould we rename assemblies also holding controller and presetner to "adapters"? and should we recommend to separate these assemblies?
-- where to do threading? in gateways (service adapters)
-- clean architecture supports greatly to defer decisions about UI, DB, cache, etc we could just start with bdd tests as "driver" for use cases

-# one more thing i was cheating
+## one more thing i was cheating

 - my controller passes scopedimprovement to view
 - this is wrong as this is an object from use case layer and i so bypass the interface adapter layer